What is Agile Product Management?

 Pros

-• Alignment—In a fast-paced setting where independent teams race to deliver value, it’s easy for each group to miss the forest for the trees.
-Product roadmaps provide broader guiding principles and objectives that everyone is aware of, reducing the chances of things going awry or not fitting together.
+- Alignment—In a fast-paced setting where independent teams race to deliver value, it’s easy for each group to miss the forest for the trees.
+Product roadmaps provide some broader guiding principles and objectives that everyone is aware of, reducing the chances of things going awry or not fitting together.

 Cons

-• Yesterday’s news—When the Agile process is humming, teams always take action and make decisions.
+- Yesterday’s news—When the Agile process is humming, teams are always taking action and making decisions.
 This nimbleness means a roadmap could get outdated pretty darn quick.
 If it’s too specific or detailed, an Agile roadmap becomes an “artifact” in a negative sense pretty fast without regular updates—another reason for including themes and goals versus particular features.

-• Unfulfilled promises—The dynamic nature of Agile product management sometimes leads a product in such completely new directions that the product roadmap isn’t just outdated but flat-out wrong.
-An incorrect product roadmap could lead to grumpy customers and stakeholders if not managed well, updated, and promptly shared.
+- Unfulfilled promises—The dynamic nature of Agile product management sometimes leads a product in such completely new directions that the product roadmap isn’t just outdated, but flat-out wrong.
+An incorrect product roadmap could lead to some grumpy customers and stakeholders if not managed well and updated and shared promptly.

-• Resistance to long-term planning—Some misguided Agile adherents think being Agile is incompatible with having a long-term strategy, but that’s not true.
-A product roadmap spanning several quarters or years might irritate some diehards that don’t think beyond the next sprint.
+- Resistance to long-term planning—Some misguided Agile adherents think being Agile is incompatible with having a long-term strategy, but that’s simply not true.
+A product roadmap spanning several quarters or years might irritate some diehards that don’t think anything should be set beyond the next sprint.

 Making the Transition from Waterfall to Agile

-Agile transformation should not be spearheaded by product management, but product managers have both a vital role to play and will feel a major impact by the switch.
+Agile transformation is not something that should be spearheaded by product management, but product managers have both a vital role to play and will feel a major impact by the switch.

-Product roadmaps are another area where the transition from waterfall to Agile is highly disruptive.
+Product roadmaps are another area where the transition from waterfall to Agile is extremely disruptive.
 The old ways of building product roadmaps don’t often translate well to this new world.
-High-level goals replace micromanagement and minutiae.
+Micromanagement and minutiae are replaced with broad themes and high-level goals.

 However, the product roadmap in some ways is more important than ever in an Agile environment.
 It is a guide and reference point when so many other elements are in flux.
 Stakeholders and Agile teams alike will look to it for inspiration and direction, making their accuracy and accessibility a top priority.

 At the same time, Agile brings an unprecedented level of uncertainty in the planning process.
-Organizations at least tell themselves what the future holds and how the product will address it in a waterfall environment.
+Organizations at least tell themselves in a waterfall environment what the future holds and how the product will address it.

 Agile’s foundation is rooted in acknowledging that the future is largely unknown, so companies must be prepared to respond quickly and change course as needed.
-Product roadmaps should shorten their time horizons and leverage themes to incorporate the learnings ascertained through increased customer and prospect feedback.
+To match this, product roadmaps should have shorter time horizons and leverage themes to incorporate the learnings ascertained through increased customer and prospect feedback.

-Product managers often gravitate toward Kanban-style roadmaps and tools versus linear ones, as they better fit the new decentralized, fluid approach to product development and innovation.
+Product managers often find themselves gravitating toward Kanban-style roadmaps and tools versus linear ones, as they better fit the new decentralized, fluid approach to product development and innovation.
 Kanban tools also provide a quick reference for product managers when asked what’s happening with a particular initiative.

 Making the most of each sprint

-Short, frequent bursts of productivity should be a mission for product managers eager to deliver value to new and existing users.
-Sprints cut the time between ideation and deployment while simultaneously enabling ongoing optimization.
-These sprints attributes are prized by customer-centric product teams.
+Short, frequent bursts of productivity should be a huge bonus for product managers eager to deliver value to new and existing users.
+Sprints cut the time between ideation and deployment while simultaneously enabling ongoing optimization, attributes prized by customer-centric product teams.

 Sprints also shine a spotlight on the value (or lack thereof) of their contents.
 When 100% of the product development team dedicates time to a single initiative for one (or two or three) sprints, there’s even more urgency to determine the ROI of the endeavor.
-Unlike a big release with a jumble of features, the singular focus forces a reckoning of whether it’s worth it or not.
+Unlike a big release with a jumble of features, that singular focus forces a reckoning of whether it’s worth it.

 One technique valued by many Agile product managers is utilizing the Agile Planning Onion.
 By starting big with a Vision, then getting progressively more specific with a Product Roadmap, then a particular Release, then an Iteration, before finally reaching Daily activities, product management can bridge the gap between long-term ideals and day-to-day execution.